Shamanovi4/react-quiz/README.md

 # React Quiz
 React based SPA which allows you to create and store custom quizzes with register and login functionality.
 Initial idea was to create a Google Forms clone but with less functionality.
-Written with the use of HTML, SCSS, JS, React, React Redux, React Router, Axios.
+Written with the use of React, React Redux, React Router, Axios.
 Uses Firebase Realtime Databse to store quizzes.

 # Features
 - Creating new quizes.
 Changing quiz title, adding new questions with custom amount of answers, setting correct answers.